Do you need an LLC for car dealership businesses?

 Taxation

-However, this is just the tip of the iceberg when it comes to the advantages of the LLC for a car dealer.
-Another important aspect is taxation.
-The LLC actually provides its owners with a selection of options regarding how they want the business to be taxed, which can save you a considerable amount of money compared to simply operating as an informal business entity.
+However, this is just one of the advantages of the LLC for a car dealer.
+Another important aspect is the tax benefits.
+The LLC actually provides its owners with a selection of options regarding how they want the business to be taxed, which could save you a considerable amount of money compared to simply operating as an informal business entity.

 Sole Proprietorship/General Partnership